vinegarhq/vinegarhq.github.io/src/Sober/Configuration/tipsAndTricks.md

 ## Asset Overlay

 The files in `asset_overlay` located at `~/.var/app/org.vinegarhq.Sober/data/sober` will get used over the ones used by Roblox.
 Depending on the directory the files were placed in, this will allow for modifications to be made!
-The modifications will happen as the files are placed correctly, and is reversable simply by clearing out the directory.
+The modifications will happen after an app restart, and is reversable simply by clearing out the directory.

-The `asset_overlay` directory mirrors the `assets` directory at the same path.
-Example of replacing the mouse cursor:
+The `asset_overlay` directory mirrors the `assets` directory at the same path. **This means you have to recreate the folder sturcture as seen in `assets` into `asset_overlay` in order for your modifications to work!** Example of replacing the mouse cursor:

 ```
 ~/.var/app/org.vinegarhq.Sober/data/sober/asset_overlay